petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/proper-communication.md

 ---
-sidebar_position: 8
+sidebar_position: 7
-title: Proper Communication for Your Petority
+title: Proper Communication
 ---

-Key Steps to Ensure Proper Communication for Your Petority Device：
+# Proper Communication with Your Petority Devices
+ Key steps to ensure proper communication with your petority devices:

 + Network Connection:

-	Ensure that both your Petority device and your smartphone are **connected** to a *stable* internet network.
+	 Ensure that your Petority device and smartphone are connected.
 + Enable Bluetooth and WiFi:

 	Open your phone's settings and make sure **Bluetooth** and **WiFi** are *turned on*.